Our sewer network consists of 14 sewage treatment plants and more than 1100 kilometres of sewer mains.

 - hazard identification and risk assessment for each premises and associated sewerage network

 - steps involved in responding to a pollution incident

 - list of personnel responsible for enacting the plan

 - ·notification procedure with relevant government agencies

 - plan testing and maintenance

-We communicates with customers and the community during and following system faults causing pollution incidents via door knocks, letterbox drops, radio announcements, warning signs and media releases where appropriate.
+In the event of a pollution incident, we communicate with our customers and the community via door knocks, letterbox drops, radio announcements, warning signs and media releases where appropriate.

-For any operational faults or incidents involving MidCoast Council's water assets, please contact the 24 hour faults and emergencies line 1300 133 455.
+For any operational faults or incidents involving our water assets, please contact our 24-hour faults and emergencies line on 1300 133 455.